Essence of IN~Sight Nidra

 INsight~Nidra Basic Instructions & Description

 This relaxation is only for meditators who are NEW to INsight-Nidra.
 Ian will guide you through three basic elements used in many of the guided meditations.
-These include; a body scan, sound rotation & breath awareness.
+These include; a body scan, sound rotation and breath awareness.

 What is INsight~Nidra “Sleep of the Yogis”